HieuNgoGH/python_practice_problems/README.md

-These are practice problems from Leetcode and school that I've coded myself without the help of others or looking at their solutions.
+These are practice problems from Leetcode and school that I've coded myself without looking at solutions.